 Property owners will be notified of construction and plan updates.
-News updates like the link above will be provided electronically as needed to keep stakeholders informed of progress.
+News updates will be provided electronically as needed to keep stakeholders informed of progress.
 The cities of Milwaukee and Wauwatosa, neighborhood associations, impacted organizations and individuals and media that are already on our email list will receive updates and be asked to share the information with their networks.
 We aim to provide stakeholders with project information in the most timely and cost effective means possible.

 Questions may be directed to Sarah Toomsen at (414) 257-7389 or through the Contact Form